flxf/isomedia/README.md

 ISO base media file format parser
 =================================

-isomedia is a library used to parse ISO base media file formats (https://en.wikipedia.org/wiki/ISO_base_media_file_format).
+isomedia is a library used to parse [ISO base media file formats](https://en.wikipedia.org/wiki/ISO_base_media_file_format).
 In particular, it offers simple extensions to parse MOV, MP4 and 3GP video file formats that derive from the ISO base media file format.

 Usage
 -----